PyOSP-devs/PyOSP/README.md

 ```

 ## Example
-Here is a simple example of using pyosp to perform swath analysis on a synthetic mountain case. the cross-width of mountain is around 90m, and only mountainous area possess non-zero elevations.
+Here is a simple example of using pyosp to perform swath analysis on a synthetic mountain case.
+The cross-width of mountain is around 90m, and only mountainous area possess non-zero elevations.

 <p><img alt="homo_case" src="https://i.imgur.com/nSFSqxo.png" height="200"/></p>